jac307/MediaArtTutorials/MEDIA2DF3/P1-InClassWork-I.md

 ### Adobe Illustrator

-Use the previous tutorials + this new tutorial on Rulers and Grid to complete this project.
+Use the previous tutorials + this new tutorial to complete this project.

 + [Composition Techniques I - Part 1](Comp-Tech-1-Part1.md)
 + [Composition Techniques I - Part 2](Comp-Tech-1-Part2.md)